akliang/cooklang-cookbook/README.md

-# Cookbook - a recipe cookbook based on the cooklang markup language
+# Cookbook - based on the cooklang markup language

 https://cooklang.org/